How Childhood Trauma Manifests in Adults

-Childhood trauma is incredibly common.
+Childhood trauma is heartbreakingly common.
 It’s estimated that at least 67 percent of the population has had at least one adverse childhood experience (ACE).
-The impacts of this cannot be underestimated: in a recent study of 17,000 adults, if a person had even two ACEs, their rates for depression, suicidality and drug use were exponentially higher.
+The impacts of this cannot be underestimated.
+In a recent study of 17,000 adults, if a person had even two ACEs, their rates for depression, suicidality and drug use were exponentially higher.
 Those with six ACE scores were shown to be 40,000 times likelier to commit suicide.

 Childhood trauma dramatically affects your brain development, immune system, hormonal systems and even the way your DNA is read and transcribed.
 People exposed to childhood trauma in high doses have triple the rates of heart disease and lung cancer.
 ACEs decrease life expectancy by up to 20 years.